Cash flow management guide: apps, payments, forecasts

 FAQs on cash flow management

-Here are answers to common questions about managing your cash flow effectively.
+Here are answers to some frequently asked questions about cash flow management for small businesses.

 What's the difference between cash flow and profit?

 Profit is what's left after subtracting expenses from revenue on paper.
 Cash flow is the actual money available in your bank account at any given time.
-A business can be profitable but cash-poor if customers pay slowly.
+A business can be profitable but cash-poor if customers pay slowly or large expenses land before income arrives.

 How often should I review my cash flow?

 Review your cash flow at least weekly.
 During busy periods or tight times, check daily.
-Xero dashboards make this quick and easy from any device.
+Xero's real-time dashboards make this quick and easy from any device, so you always know your current cash position.

 Can I manage cash flow without an accountant?

 Yes, with the right tools.
-Xero makes basic cash flow management accessible to anyone.
-However, accountants provide valuable strategic advice for forecasting and planning.
+Xero makes basic cash flow management accessible to anyone through automated bank feeds, invoicing, and reporting.
+However, accountants and bookkeepers provide valuable strategic advice for forecasting and longer-term planning.

 What's the best way to deal with late-paying customers?

-Set clear payment terms upfront, send automated reminders before and after due dates, offer multiple payment options, and consider early payment discounts.
-Xero and apps like Chaser automate most of this.
+Set clear payment terms upfront and send automated reminders before and after due dates.
+Offer multiple payment options and consider early payment discounts.
+Xero and apps like Chaser automate most of this process for you.

 How much should I keep in cash reserves?

 Aim for three to six months of operating expenses, though this varies by industry.
-Use cash flow forecasting to determine what works for your business.
+Use cash flow forecasting to determine what works for your business and adjust as your circumstances change.